 I was in Berlin for 6 days (29 December to 4 January 2017) and I visited about 10 different cafes and restaurants.
 All of them were either fully vegan or vegan-vegetarian.
+I visited Berlin again in 2018 and 2019.
 Additionally, I received many more recommendations from other Instagrammers who have either been to Berlin in the recent past or live in Berlin.
 You will find a big list with all tips I received at the bottom of this post.

 In the following, you’ll find an elaborate description of all restaurants I have visits including pictures and personal recommendations.